glenniewennie/Route360/Route360/README.md

 Compilation:
     1. Ensure you are on macOS Big Sur 11.3 or later.
-    2. Install Xcode v13.0 or later.
+    2. Install Xcode v13.0 or later via the App Store.
-    3. Install Simulator v13.0 or later.
-    4. Unzip the Route360 project file.
+    3. Unzip the Route360 project file.
-    5. Double-click file "Route360.xcodeproj".
+    4. Double-click file "Route360.xcodeproj".
         a.
-This will open the project in Xcode.
+If prompted select "Trust & Open" and then the project will open in Xcode.
         b.
 The project file also contains all of the configurations that are needed for running the project in the simulator.